Pyridine, alkyl derivs. (Pyridine, alkyl derivatives)

 How are Canadians exposed to it?

-- The general population of Canada is not expected to be exposed to pyridine, alkyl derivatives via environmental media and consumer products.
+- The general population of Canada is not expected to be exposed to pyridine, alkyl derivatives via environmental media or consumer products.

 How is it released to the environment?